-Your doctor can sometimes tell if it's a port-wine stain by looking at your child's
+Doctors can sometimes tell if it's a port-wine stain by looking at a child's skin.

-skin.
-Port-wine stains are usually nothing more than a harmless birthmark that doesn't
+Port-wine stains usually are nothing more than a harmless birthmark and don't cause

-For example, port-wine stains on or near the eye or on the forehead need to be
+For example, doctors will monitor port-wine stains on or near the eye or on the

-pressure inside the eye that can affect vision and lead to blindness if left untreated.
+pressure inside the eye that can affect vision and lead to blindness if it's not treated.

-If there's a concern about the location of a port-wine stain or symptoms, your
+If there's a concern about the location of a port-wine stain or symptoms, doctors

-doctor may order tests (such as eye tests or imaging tests like an X-ray, CT scan,
+may order tests (such as eye tests or imaging tests like an X-ray, CT scan, or MRI)

-or MRI) to see what's going on and rule out another problem.
-If your child has a birthmark
+to see what's going on and rule out another problem.
+If a child has a port wine stain

-anywhere on the body it's important for your doctor examine it to see what
+anywhere on the body, it's important for a specialist to examine it to see what type

 How Are Port-Wine Stains Treated?

-Although some port-wine stains are small and hard to see, some can be really upsetting
+Some port-wine stains are small and hard to see.
+But others can be upsetting for

-for kids, especially if they're large, dark, or on the face.
-And any birthmark can
+kids, especially if they're large, dark, or on the face.
+And any birthmark can take

-take a toll on a child's self-confidence, no matter how large or small the mark might
+a toll on a child's self-confidence, no matter how large or small the mark might be.

 The good news is that lasers (highly concentrated light energy) can make many port-wine